-08. Credit Weightage of Courses:
+9. Credit Weightage of Courses:

 Courses will be normally designed with weightage oftwo/three/four credits.
 For project / dissertation, and internship (optional) more creditscanbeallotted.
-Courses which consist exclusively of practicals will be designed withappropriateweightage of credits following the guidelines given under Credit Norms.
+Courses which consist exclusively of practicalwill be designed withappropriateweightage of credits following the guidelines given under Credit Norms.

-Credit earned (i) through online learning course through SWAYAM,(ii)through the approved courses in UGC approved HEIs, and (iii) through the approved courses studied inforeign universities with the consent of statutory bodies of GRI or UGC shall be accounted inthe concerned academic programmes.
+Credit earned (i) through online learning course through SWAYAM, (ii) through the approved courses in UGC approved HEIs, and (iii) through the approved courses studied inforeign universities with the consent of statutory bodies of GRI or UGC shall be accounted in the concerned academic programmes using the credit transfer policy of the Institute.

-09. Outcome Based Education:
+10. Outcome Based Education:

-The curriculum and syllabi of all the programmes offered by the institute are designed in conformation with the framework of Outcome Based Education(OBE).
-The programme educational objectives (PEOs), programme outcomes(POs) and programmes specific outcomes (PSOs) for each programme and the course outcomes (COs) of the respective courses are designed and correlated in order to ensure the attainment of expected outcomes.
+The curriculum and syllabi of all the programmes offered by the institute are designed in conformation with Learning outcome based curricular framework (LOCF), the framework of Outcome Based Education(OBE).
+The programme educational objectives (PEOs), programme outcomes(POs) and programmes specific outcomes (PSOs) for each programme and the course outcomes (COs)of therespective courses are designed and correlated in order to ensure the attainment of expected outcomes.
 The detailed syllabus handbook of each academic programme shall contain its PEOs,POs, PSOs and COs.
 The Course outcomes will be mapped with POs and PSOs.
 The rubrics for calculation of attainment will have two components viz..
 Examination (80% weightage) and exitsurvey (20% weightage).

-10. CourseTeacher:
+11. CourseTeacher:

 Normally only one teacher will teach a course.
-However, wherever necessary/desirable, a maximum of two teachers may collaborate in teaching a course,in which case, the teacher who contributes the major share of teaching or theseniorteacherwillactastheCourseTeacher.
+However, wherever necessary/ desirable, a maximum of two teachers may collaborate in teaching a course, in which the teacher who contributes the major share case. of teaching In case of practical courses having a large theseniorteacherwillactastheCourseTeacher. contingent of students there may be more number of teachers but the senior most teacher will act as the course teacher.

-11. Guru (FacultyAdviser):
+12. Guru (FacultyAdviser):